 To improve reliability, I tested different ways of vectorization and pulling from the database to see how to properly use the RAG to generate more accurate feedback

-This project demonstrates applied NLP system design, retrieval engineering, prompt optimization, and structured LLM output validation in an educational assessment context.
+This project demonstrates applied NLP system design, retrieval engineering, web hosting, prompt optimization, and structured LLM output validation in an educational assessment context.
+I also gained experience adjusting design based on user feedback